Total Live Articles: 385

 • Nehprogenic DI: resistance to ADH action in the kidney (collecting duct)

-Both results in impaired renal water reabsorption, thus inability to concentrate urine and subsequent polyuria.
+Both result in impaired renal water reabsorption, thus inability to concentrate urine and subsequent polyuria.

 Aetiology